jetlime/BSP05_Subtyping_Session_Tool/README.md

 ### Run it

-You simply need to execute the python script *SessionSubtypingTool.py*, located in the *Final_SubTyping_Session* folder.
+Execute the python script *SessionSubtypingTool.py*, located in the *Final_SubTyping_Session* folder.

 ```bash
 python3 SessionSubtypingTool.py
 ```
+The Graphical User Interface will open up.

 ## Source Code Usage

-This tutorial will make you understand how to use the parallel subtyping checker algorithm developed by Ross James Horne.
-The source code is present in the Horne-Alg folder in this repository.
+In this section, it is specified out to compile the source code, in case you need to recompile it or use any other OS then Windows.

 ### Requirements